 Welcome to Beaumont Primary

 Hello and thank you for visiting our website- we offer you a very warm welcome to our academy.
-We are in the midst of extremely exciting times; after opening nearly two years ago in our temporary modular building, we are now enjoying our first year settling in to our new academy building.
-It is a truly fantastic modern build.
-Feedback from staff, parents and pupils has been positive - we all appreciate the thought and care that has gone into the space which has been created - the children have well equipped classrooms, a library, a dance studio, a cooking room, a huge PE hall and generous outdoor space including a Multi-Use Games area (MUGA).
-Kirklees and BAM have really delivered us a building we are proud of and we were lucky to have been involved every step of the way.
-Our trees have just blossomed for their first Spring, and it really feels like we are growing into our building as it develops around us.
+We are in the midst of extremely exciting times as we start our fourth year as a school, we are now enjoying our second year in our beautiful new building.
+Feedback from staff, parents and pupils has been positive - we all appreciate the thought that has gone into the space which has been created - the children have well equipped classrooms, a library, a dance studio, a cooking room, a huge PE Hall and generous outdoor space including a Multi-Use Games area (MUGA) and a growing Forest School area which the children love!.
+Kirklees and BAM have really delivered us a building we are proud of.

 We are part of a highly supportive Academy Trust and as such we work closely with other partner schools as well as with our Central Trust team.
 South Pennine Academies, led by CEO Jane Acklam, believes in each academy retaining its’ own unique identity serving it’s own community, whilst all academies subscribe to the 4 key trust priorities.